Articles

 Managing medication in dementia

-Speak to one of our knowledgeable care advisers about Hometouch’s high quality live-in care service Book call Tell us your care needs A person with dementia may be prescribed medication for their condition, or for other health conditions.
-Taking on…
+Speak to one of our knowledgeable care advisers about Hometouch’s high quality live-in care service Book call Find a carer A person with dementia may be prescribed medication for their condition, or for other health conditions.
+Taking on the role…

 What’s the life expectancy for someone with dementia?